arangodb/docs/3.11/aql/graphs-traversals-explained.md

 1. The visited vertex.
 2. The edge pointing to it.
-3. The complete path from startVertex to the visited vertex as object with an attribute *edges* and an attribute *vertices*, each a list of the coresponding elements.
+3. The complete path from startVertex to the visited vertex as object with an attribute *edges* and an attribute *vertices*, each a list of the corresponding elements.
 These lists are sorted, which means the first element in *vertices* is the *startVertex* and the last is the visited vertex, and the n-th element in *edges* connects the n-th element with the (n+1)-th element in *vertices*.